davekinkead/thesis/paper.coffee.md

         @polities.sort (a,b) -> b.length-a.length
         n--
       this

-### Decision Mechanisms

-With the entities of the model defined, we can now focus on how the entities interact by modelling democratic processes.
-And while there are a number of democratic processes that can be used to decide such as sortition or deliberation, the most ubiquitous method is of course voting.
+## Simulating Democracy

+With the model of Agents, Spaces, and Polities defined, various conceptions of democracy can be simulated.
+The simulation process involves the instantiation of the model with its assigned initial conditions of Agents, along with their specified beliefs and distribution across the Space, followed by repeated Monte Carlo simulation where each run re-partitions the Space according to the stochastic partition algorithm [^monte].
+In each trial of the simulation, the Agents in each Polity will vote on a single binary issue, with a simple majority determining the winning outcome.

+[^monte]: Monte Carlo simulations are stochastic computational algorithms that rely on statistical sampling from repeated simulation trials [see @fishman1996].
+The results in this paper were aggregated from each simulation run 1000 times.

-The simplest procedure is majority voting on a binary issue.
-We are going to assume that all agents vote according to their beliefs and don't engage in any strategic voting, and formalising an algorithm to calculate the most frequent belief in each polity across a space give us:
+Majority voting on a binary issue will be used as the decision procedure as it is the simplest decision mechanism to model.
+A number of implicit assumptions are built into the voting algorithm, such as the requirement that all agents vote according to their beliefs and don't engage in any strategic voting.

     vote = (polity) ->
       votes = {}
       for agent in polity
         if votes.hasOwnProperty agent.belief then votes[agent.belief]++ else votes[agent.belief] = 1
       max = Math.max.apply null, (num for belief, num of votes) votes.winner = belief for belief, num of votes when num is max votes

-## Simulation

-Now that the model has been formalised, we can begin simulating the effects of partitioning a space characterised by agent composition, clustering, belief.
-The objective is to examine to what extent the outcomes of democratic processes within a static political space change as the space is repartitioned.

-To do this, I will run Montecarlo simulations for a range of input variables and assess the resultant data's implication for a variety of accounts of democratic authority.
+Each simulation consists of 1000 trials meaning that the voting outcomes of 1000 different partition combinations are measured from the fixed initially conditions.
+The voting outcomes form a probability density function that shows the frequency that different partitions of a space with fixed characteristics generate different voting results.
+With these results in hand, an assessment of how different ways of partitioning a space of specified initial conditions influences outcomes of democratic processes can be made.

+Democratic processes can be simulated in a variety of ways.
+This analysis concentrates on instrumentalist accounts of democratic authority - those who justify democracy on the grounds that it creates good outcomes.
+These accounts can be largely categorised as either epistemic - democracy tends to find the right answers; consequentialist - democracy brings about good outcomes; or transformative - democracy improves the character of the participants.

-### Epistemic Justifications
+## Epistemic Democracy

-One of the most common justifications for democratic authority is epistemic-democracy has instrumental value as a truth tracking process.
-Epistemic accounts can be simple like in Condorcet's Jury Theorem, or more nuanced such as Estlund's Epistemic Proceduralism.

-But they all rely on the claim that democratic procedures, on average, are better at determining an independently correct result than competing procedures.
+One of the most common justifications for democratic authority is epistemic - that democracy, or at least democratic procedures, have instrumental value as truth tracking processes.
+Epistemic accounts can be relatively simple like Condorcet's Jury Theorem [see @list2001], or more nuanced such as Epistemic Proceduralism [@estlund2009].
+And while they all differ in many ways, they all rely on the claim that democratic procedures, on average, are better at determining an independently correct result than competing procedures.

+The notion of epistemic virtue can therefore be defined as the degree to which a decision making process increases the likelihood of it selecting an independently correct answer relative to a random choice.
+According to this accounts, a coin toss has no epistemic virtue, while the majority choice of a large group of voters each with a greater than 50% chance of being correct has a high degree of epistemic virtue (see @estlund1997 for a deeper discussion of the mathematics behind Condorcet's Theorem).

+In the simulation, epistemic virtue can be measured as the frequency based probability that a polity will vote correctly given some specified initial conditions in the space.
+During each trial, the number of polities that voted correctly will be measured and the impact of differing partitions assessed.

     epistemicVirtue = (space) ->